 A nature presentation

 After dinner on a traditional cruise, we usually catch one of the production shows, or maybe spend some time in the casino or a bar.
-We knew that there would be a nightly presentation on our UnCruise, but we weren’t really sure what they would be like.
+We knew that there’d be a nightly presentation on our UnCruise, but we weren’t really sure what they would be like.

 Our first presentation, by one of our Expedition Guides, was titled “Underwater Sounds”.
 I was expecting that perhaps we’d be hearing some whale songs, and I’d soon find myself snoozing in my chair!